Daylily-Zeleen/HierarchicalFiniteStateMachine/Document_en.md

  3. Script :This option is only available when you right-click the mouse over the State.

-	aã€?Open script : This option is only available if a script is attached to the State.
+	+ Open script : This option is only available if a script is attached to the State.

-	bã€?Create new script : This option is only available if the State has not contain a script.
+	+ Create new script : This option is only available if the State has not contain a script.
 It will pop up a script create dialog, and attach the new script to the State automatically after the new script is created.

-	cã€?Attach exist script : This option is only available if the State has not contain a script.
+	+ Attach exist script : This option is only available if the State has not contain a script.
 It will pop up a script selected dialog, and attach the selected script to the State.

-	dã€?Remove script : This option is only available if a script is attached to the State.
+	+ Remove script : This option is only available if a script is attached to the State.
 It will remove the script which was attached to the State.

-	> NOTEï¼?
+	> NOTE :
 	>
-	> â€?
-Only [correct script](+ Points for attention of using State script template :) can be attached to State.
+	> + Only [correct script](+ Points for attention of using State script template :) can be attached to State.

 4. Copy : This option is only available if there have States or Transitions are being selected.
 The selected States and Transitions will be copied.
 Shortcut key: Ctrl + C.

 5. Paste :  This option is only available after there have States or Transitions been copied.
 The copied object will be pasted, which can be pasted across FSM to realize simple reuse.
 Shortcut key: Ctrl + V.

-   > NOTEï¼?
+   > NOTE :
    >
    > + If the States at both ends of the copied Transition are not completely copied, the transition will not be pasted.
    >+ The pasted State's name will be added "_" until the State's name is not repeated within the FSM which contain this State.

 6. Duplicate : This option is only available if there has States or Transitions are being selected.
 It will Copy, offset and paste the selected objects.

-   > NOTEï¼?
+   > NOTE :
    >
    > + If the States at both ends of the copied Transition are not completely copied, the transition will not be duplicate.
    >+ The pasted State's name will be added "_" until the State's name is not repeated within the FSM which contain this State.